-All imports from Iraq, Serbia/Montenegro and South Africa are prohibited.
+All imports from Iraq and Serbia/Montenegro are prohibited.

-- 4. The licensing is partly intended to restrict the quantity of imports (MFA-agreements) and is partly maintained for surveillance purposes.
+- 4. Licensing is partly intended to restrict the quantity of imports (MFA agreements) and is partly maintained for surveillance purposes.
 Alternative methods of accomplishing these purposes have not been considered. - 5.
 Licensing is authorized under the Provisional Act of 13 December 1946 relating to prohibition of imports.
 The Ministry of Foreign Affairs has been given the power to implement the provisions of the law and has consequently the power to decide which products shall be subject to licensing.
-The licensing can be abolished without legislative approval.
+Licensing can be abolished without legislative approval.
 The decisions of the Ministry of Foreign Affairs concerning licensing requirements take the form of regulations.